Lawsuit-plagued Washington town mulls tax increase, not dissolution

-GOLD BAR, Washington, July 17 Residents of a century-old Washington state town facing possible municipal bankruptcy because of a flurry of lawsuits will not be asked this fall if they want to dissolve the city to stop the financial drain caused by its mounting legal bills.
+GOLD BAR, Washington Residents of a century-old Washington state town facing possible municipal bankruptcy because of a flurry of lawsuits will not be asked this fall if they want to dissolve the city to stop the financial drain caused by its mounting legal bills.

 Under pressure from residents opposed to disincorporation, Gold Bar city council members voted 4-to-1 on Tuesday against putting the dissolution issue before local voters this fall.